Women amputees on WhatsApp help each other find footwear and figure out marriage

 “It was comforting to see someone with my condition in the flesh,” she said.

 Six weeks after her surgery, Telang went to a prosthetic facility to get a new leg.
 The process involves a prosthetist, who is essentially a medical technician, examining the patient and then assembling various components of the prosthetic limb as per the patient’s needs.
-Once the prosthetic is made and fitted, prosthetists and physiotherapists help help patients learn to use the limb.
+Once the prosthetic is made and fitted, prosthetists and physiotherapists help patients learn to use the limb.

 Three months after her accident and one month after her first fitting with a prosthetist, Telang was able to walk with support.
 However, the prosthetists were unable to answer many of her questions about day-to-day life with a prosthetic limb.